Wanda Maximoff (Marvel Cinematic Universe)

-Wanda Maximoff is a fictional character primarily portrayed by Elizabeth Olsen in the Marvel Cinematic Universe (MCU) media franchise based on the Marvel Comics character of the same name.
-Wanda is depicted as a Sokovian refugee who, along with her twin brother Pietro Maximoff, volunteers to be experimented on by Hydra.
-She gains telekinetic and energy manipulation abilities after coming into contact with the Mind Stone, harnessing Chaos magic.
-She later joins the Avengers and helps them defeat Ultron, becoming one of their most powerful members.
+Wanda Django Maximoff is a character portrayed by Elizabeth Olsen in the Marvel Cinematic Universe (MCU) media franchise.
+Based on the Marvel Comics character of the same name, she is depicted as a Sokovian orphan who, alongside her twin brother Pietro Maximoff, volunteers to undergo Hydra's experiments with the Mind Stone, which awaken Wanda's latent mythical ability to harness chaos magic and imbue her with psionic and telekinetic powers.
+Wanda and Pietro join Ultron to seek revenge against Tony Stark for the death of their parents, but defect to the Avengers upon learning of Ultron's plan to cause human extinction, during which Pietro is killed.

-Wanda develops a romantic relationship with team-member Vision until his death.
-She falls victim to the Blip but is restored to life.
-In her grief, Wanda becomes mentally unstable and uses her abilities to trap the town of Westview, New Jersey in a false reality where she marries Vision, and has two children, Billy and Tommy Maximoff.
-This puts her at odds with S.W.O.R.D. and Agatha Harkness, ultimately leading her to manifest her ancient prophesied identity as the Scarlet Witch.
-She also takes possession of the Darkhold, which she later uses to learn about the Multiverse.
-Corrupted by its influence, she comes into conflict with Stephen Strange in an attempt to kidnap teenager America Chavez and take her multiverse-traveling abilities, intending to reunite with alternate versions of her children.
-After massacring the Earth-838 Illuminati, Wanda is confronted by that reality's Billy and Tommy.
-Overcome with guilt, she collapses Mount Wundagore on herself and dies, destroys all copies of the Darkhold across the multiverse.
+Wanda becomes one of the Avengers' most powerful members during Avengers: Age of Ultron and develops a deep romantic relationship with team member Vision until he is killed by Thanos and she falls victim to the Blip.
+Despite being restored to life five years later, Wanda grows mentally unstable due to Vision's death and, in her grief, uses her abilities to trap the town of Westview, New Jersey, in an idyllic suburban false reality in which she marries Vision, bears twins Billy and Tommy Maximoff, and comes into conflict with S.W.O.R.D. and Agatha Harkness, culminating in the manifestation of her ancient prophesied identity as the Scarlet Witch.
+After collapsing the "Hex" reality, Wanda is corrupted by the Darkhold and attempts to take teenager America Chavez's multiverse-traveling abilities to reunite with alternate versions of her children.
+Wanda defeats Stephen Strange and the Earth-838 Illuminati, but becomes overwhelmed with guilt when confronted by that reality's Billy and Tommy, causing her to sacrifice herself to destroy all copies of the Darkhold across the multiverse.

-Olsen appeared as the character within six films throughout the MCU as of 2024.
-She also had a lead role in the Disney+ miniseries WandaVision (2021), while alternate versions of the character appear in the various media, including the animated series What If...?
+Wanda has appeared in seven MCU films, beginning with a cameo in the mid-credits scene of Captain America: The Winter Soldier (2014), and starred in the Disney+ television series WandaVision (2021).
+Alternate versions of the character have appeared in the animated series What If...?
 (2021-2023).
-Olsen's portrayal of the character has been well-received, and she has earned several accolades for her performance, notably being nominated for a Primetime Emmy Award in 2021, and a Golden Globe Award in 2022.
+Olsen's performance has been well-received and garnered several accolades, earning her nominations for a Primetime Emmy Award and a Golden Globe Award.